nunojfg/DraggifyJS/README.md

 ajaxDragAndDropFiles
 ====================

-Drags and drop files in ajax using FormData, works on modern browsers - ie10, Chrome, Firefox, Safari and Opera .
+Drags and drop and uploads files in ajax using FormData, works on modern browsers - ie10, Chrome, Firefox, Safari and Opera .
 Requires JQuery.